 What Is a Third-Party Claim in Workplace Injury Cases?

-In some cases, you may be able to pursue a third-party suit while also collecting workers’ compensation.
+In some cases, you may be able to pursue a third-party lawsuit while also collecting workers’ compensation.
 A workers’ comp lawyer in Northeastern Pennsylvania can help you seek reparations from the at-fault third party.

 What if I Was Fired After Filing a Workers’ Compensation Claim?